South Gippsland Shire

 Location and boundaries

-South Gippsland Shire includes the townships and rural localities of Agnes, Allambee Reserve (part), Allambee South (part), Arawata, Baromi, Bena, Bennison, Berrys Creek, Binginwarri (part), Boolarong, Boorool, Buffalo, Darlimurla (part), Delburn (part), Dollar, Dumbalk, Dumbalk North, Fairbank, Fish Creek, Foster, Foster North, Gunyah, Hallston (part), Hazel Park, Hedley (part), Inverloch (part), Jeetho, Jumbunna, Kardella, Kardella South, Kongwak (part), Koonwarra, Koorooman, Korumburra, Korumburra South, Krowera (part), Lang Lang (part), Leongatha, Leongatha North, Leongatha South, Loch, Mardan, Meeniyan, Middle Tarwin, Mirboo (part), Mirboo North, Mount Best, Mount Eccles, Mount Eccles South, Moyarra, Nerrena, Nyora (part), Outtrim (part), Poowong, Poowong East (part), Poowong North (part), Port Franklin, Port Welshpool, Pound Creek, Ranceby, Ruby, Sandy Point, Stony Creek, Strzelecki (part), Tarwin, Tarwin Lower, Thorpdale (part), Thorpdale South (part), Toora, Toora North (part), Trida (part), Turtons Creek, Venus Bay, Walkerville, Walkerville South, Waratah Bay, Welshpool, Whitelaw, Wild Dog Valley, Wilsons Promontory, Wonga, Wonyip, Woorarra East, Woorarra West, Wooreen and Yanakie.
+South Gippsland Shire includes the localities of Agnes, Allambee Reserve (part), Allambee South (part), Arawata, Baromi, Bena, Bennison, Berrys Creek, Binginwarri (part), Boolarong, Boolarra (part), Boorool, Buffalo, Darlimurla (part), Delburn (part), Dollar, Dumbalk, Dumbalk North, Fairbank, Fish Creek, Foster, Foster North, Gunyah, Hallston, Hazel Park, Hedley (part), Inverloch (part), Jeetho, Jumbunna, Kardella, Kardella South, Kongwak (part), Koonwarra, Koorooman, Korumburra, Korumburra South, Krowera (part), Lang Lang (part), Leongatha, Leongatha North, Leongatha South, Loch, Mardan, Meeniyan, Middle Tarwin, Mirboo (part), Mirboo North, Mount Best, Mount Eccles, Mount Eccles South, Moyarra, Nerrena, Nyora (part), Outtrim (part), Poowong, Poowong East (part), Poowong North (part), Port Franklin, Port Welshpool, Pound Creek, Ranceby, Ruby, Sandy Point, Stony Creek, Strzelecki (part), Tarwin, Tarwin Lower, Thorpdale (part), Thorpdale South (part), Tidal River, Toora, Toora North (part), Trida (part), Turtons Creek, Venus Bay, Walkerville, Walkerville North, Walkerville South, Waratah Bay, Welshpool, Whitelaw, Wild Dog Valley, Wilsons Promontory, Wonga, Wonyip, Woorarra East (part), Woorarra West, Wooreen and Yanakie.

 South Gippsland Shire is served by the Bass Highway, the South Gippsland Highway and the Strzelecki Highway.

-European settlement dates from the 1840s, with land used mainly for timber getting, farming and grazing.
+European settlement dates from the 1840s, with land used mainly for timber-getting, farming and grazing.
 Population was minimal until the 1860s when land was opened for selection, leading to the development of a farming community (dairy, cheese making, agriculture, sheep and cattle breeding).
 Growth took place from the 1880s into the early 1900s, when many villages were established, spurred by coal mining and the construction of railway lines.
 Significant development occurred during the interwar period and the post-war years, aided by soldier settlement.
-The population increased slightly during the 1980s, rising from under 23,000 in 1981 to about 24,000 in 1991.
-The population was relatively stable to 1996, increased marginally to about 25,000 in 2006, and then increased to over 26,000 in 2011.
+The population increased slightly during the 1980s and 1990s, with more consistent growth from the early 2000s.

-The original inhabitants of the South Gippsland area were the Gunnai, Bun Wurrung and Wurundjeri Aboriginal people.
+The original inhabitants of South Gippsland Shire were the Gunnai, Bun Wurrung and Wurundjeri Aboriginal people.